 The location of their main camp provides us with efficient access to all of our hunting setups.
 Hunts take place over bait, primarily out of tree stands and occasionally out of ground blinds.
 Cam trackers are used to help locate trophy bears.
 All stands are regularly maintained and scouted.
 Over the course of your hunt you may sit at several different stands depending on wind directions and bear activity.
 Majority of the stands are setup for 20-40 yard shots overlooking creeks, lakes, jack pine meadows, poplar ridges and beaver dams.
 The hunts occur during the black bear rut, when the big bears are on the move.
 The owners and guides are all experienced hunters themselves and will take care of you over the course of your hunt and ensure your trip was a successful and memorable experience.

-This operation runs on quality not quantity as we take a limited number of guests each spring, which allows them to manage our area efficiently and target mature, trophy class bears.
+This operation runs on quality not quantity, which allows them to manage the area efficiently and target mature, trophy class bears.
 Archery, primitive weapon, and rifle hunters are all welcome.
-They are running hunts over 3 weeks this spring.
-The first week is generally hunting big bears that are more patternable before the ruts really gets underway.
-This is a great week to hunt bears that are local to the area as they are more reliable.
-Second and third week the rut is usually in full swing.
-This is where new bears will appear as they are starting to travel bigger areas looking for hot sows.
-Sitting over a bait when a hot sow is in the area can make for a memorable night in the stand.
-This time of year all bears usually have beautiful coats and are not starting to rub yet.
+They are running hunts through May and into early June.
+The first week is generally about hunting big bears that are more patternable before the rut really gets underway.
+This is a great week to hunt bears that are local to the area, as they are more reliable.
+By the second and third week, the rut is usually in full swing.
+This is when new bears will appear as they are starting to travel bigger areas looking for hot sows.
+Sitting over a bait when a hot sow is in the area can make for a memorable night in the stand!
+This time of year bears usually have beautiful coats and are not starting to rub yet, and color-phase bears (blonde, cinnamon, cherry, brown) make up 30%-40% of the bears harvested.

 This is a north woods hunt in November/December, so expect snow and temperatures from the freezing mark down to -25F, with averages around 15F.
-Hunting is primarily from box blinds with heaters.
-Blinds are accessed by ATV after a short ride by truck from the lodge.
+Hunting is from pop-up or box blinds with heaters.
+Blinds are accessed by ATV after a 20-minute ride by truck from the lodge.
 You will be hunting over bait, with baiting having begun in early October.
 These guys plans to do a lot of scouting, and will inform you of what specific bucks you are likely to see in a given location, and the guides will be scouting other locations while you are hunting.
+There will be a maximum of 6 hunters per week.
+Whitetail hunters stay in a spectacular, $3.5 million waterfront lodge, with terrific food (keep that in mind if you think that the price of this hunt is higher than other SK deer hunts).

 $3,650 for 6-day 2×1 guided hunt, including meals and lodging.
 Non-hunting observers $200/day.